learning-zone/sql-basics/README.md

 ANSWER: b) IN

-#### Which of the following query is correctly give the user name of the currently logged in user?
+## Q. Which of the following query is correctly give the user name of the currently logged in user?

 a) SELECT USERENV FROM DUAL;
 b) SELECT COALESCE FROM DUAL;